anis-hd/PFE-RAFT-and-hyperprior-based-learned-video-compression/README.md

 ## Project Structure

-- `newcodec.py`: Core implementation of the `VideoCodec` class, including Encoders, Decoders, Warping layers, and Entropy Bottlenecks.
+- `codec_processing.py`: Core implementation of the `VideoCodec` class, including Encoders, Decoders, Warping layers, and Entropy Bottlenecks.
 - `new_train.py`: The main training script implementing the 3-phase training loop utilizing `CompressAI`.
-- `app.py`: Application entry point (inference/demo).
 - `codec_checkpoints_*`: Directories storing model checkpoints.
 - `training_plots/`: Stores metric plots generated during training.
 - `visualization_*/`: Stores qualitative results (reconstructed frames, flow maps, residuals).
 - `benchmark/`: Contains performance graphs, RD curves, and architecture diagrams.

-If you want to train the models from scratch, you can use a pretrained RAFT model provided by the TorchVision library.
+If you want to train the models from scratch, you can use a pretrained RAFT model provided by the TorchVision library or refer to my older repository [RAFT](https://github.com/anis-hd/RAFT_motion_estimation) to train a RAFT model from scratch on the MPI Sintel dataset.

 Always happy to collaborate.